-Today we will study the Definition, Construction or Main Parts, Working Principle, Advantages, Disadvantages, and Application [Notes and PDF] of Locomotive Boiler.
+Today we will study the Definition, Construction or Main Parts, Working Principle, Advantages, Disadvantages, and Application of Locomotive Boiler in detail.

 As the name suggests it is mainly employed in the locomotives though it may be used as a stationary boiler.
 It is compact in construction and its stream production rate is very high.

 Locomotive boiler Definition:

-The fuel is burned here and the flue gases pass through the shell and on the other side, there is a stake locomotive boiler.
+The fuel is burned here and the flue gases pass through the shell on the other side, there is a stake locomotive boiler.
 It does not have a chimney and they have stacks on the other side and flue gases are removed through the stake.